GitHub-Harrison/gamers-library/README.md

 ### Content Related Sources
-This website features materials protected by the Fair Use guidelines of [Section 107 of the Copyright Act](https://www.copyright.gov/title17/92chap1.html#107).
+This website features materials protected by the Fair Use guidelines of the Copyright Act.
 All rights reserved to the copyright owners.